Viictte/ML_Ablation/README.md

-# Spiking-PointNet Ablation Studies
+# Spike-PointNet Ablation Studies

 ## Introduction

-This repository reproduces and extends the **Spiking-PointNet** model — a biologically inspired spiking neural network (SNN) version of the classical [PointNet](https://arxiv.org/abs/1612.00593) architecture — designed for efficient processing of 3D point-cloud data such as those in ModelNet40.
+This repository reproduces and extends the **Spike-PointNet** model — a biologically inspired Spike neural network (SNN) version of the classical [PointNet](https://arxiv.org/abs/1612.00593) architecture — designed for efficient processing of 3D point-cloud data such as those in ModelNet40.

-Unlike conventional PointNet, which uses continuous activations and dense matrix operations, Spiking-PointNet replaces them with event-driven spiking neurons that emit discrete pulses when membrane potentials exceed a threshold.
+Unlike conventional PointNet, which uses continuous activations and dense matrix operations, Spike-PointNet replaces them with event-driven Spike neurons that emit discrete pulses when membrane potentials exceed a threshold.
 This yields sparse, temporally distributed computation that more closely resembles the operation of biological neurons and allows lower-power inference on neuromorphic hardware.

-The **original Spiking-PointNet paper** proposed:
+The **original Spike-PointNet paper** proposed:
-- A spiking conversion of PointNet layers using membrane integration and surrogate gradient training.
+- A Spike conversion of PointNet layers using membrane integration and surrogate gradient training.
 - Multi-timestep inference to capture temporal coding in static point clouds.
 - Comparable accuracy to dense PointNet while achieving significant theoretical energy savings.